gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 Fixing it means giving every intended send a stable identity before the first attempt, recording the outcome atomically with the send, and making the retry path check that record rather than assume.
 It is not conceptually difficult.
 It is just work that nobody scopes, because the naive version appears to function perfectly until the first time it does not.

-**What BlueFox does.** We deduplicate at the point of enqueue, so a repeated request for the same intended send does not become a second email.
-This is also honest ground for us: we have dealt with this class of problem directly, which is the main reason we take it seriously.
-If it can catch a team that works on email every day, it can catch a team that works on email twice a year.
+**What BlueFox does.** Retry behaviour lives in one place, in the layer that owns sending, rather than being spread across your job runner, your worker and your queue.
+That does not make the problem disappear, but it means there is one layer to reason about instead of four.
+If this class of bug can catch a team that works on email full time, it can catch a team that works on email twice a year.

 ## Contacts, lists, and subscriptions